Sankoo: Administration

-Education

-Education is facilitated through the Aga Syed Haider Rizvi Memorial Higher Secondary School.
-The Sankoo region is composed of multiple villages, such as Sangra, Stakpa, Umba, Lankarchay, Thasgam, Barso, Farona, and Nagma Kousar.
-There are two noteworthy public schools: Noon Public High School and Sankoo Public School.
-Both of these educational institutions operate under a private-public model.

 Demand for new district

-In February 2020, approximately 3,000 people assembled in Sankoo, located in Kargil, to demand district status for their region.
+In February 2020, approximately 3,000 people assembled in Sankoo to demand district status for their region, in the protests organised by the "Youth Sankoo" organisation supported by major religious organisations like "Anjuman-e-Sabib Zaman", "Anjuman Enqilab-e-Mehdi Suru" and "Maktab-e-Imam Raza Sankoo" and political parties including the Indian National Congress (INC) and the National Conference.
 The new Union Territory of Ladakh, which was created after the unilateral bifurcation of the erstwhile Jammu and Kashmir state and the reading down of Article 370, now has two districts – Leh and Kargil – with about equal population distribution.
 Further, Kargil has four sub divisions – Kargil, Zanskar, Sankoo and Shakar-Chiktan.
-The protesters in Sankoo demanded that Zanskar and Sankoo be turned into a separate district to allow for better governance.

-They argued that the area is remote and several parts are cut off from the district headquarters in Kargil during the heavy snow winter months, making service delivery a complicated challenge for the people of Zanskar and Sankoo.
+The protesters in Sankoo demanded that Zanskar and Sankoo be turned into separate districts to allow for better governance of this remote area several parts of which are cut off from the district headquarters in Kargil during the heavy snow winter months, making service delivery a complicated challenge for the people of Zanskar and Sankoo.

-The protests was organised by an organisation called Youth Sankoo and supported by major religious organisations like Anjuman-e-Sabib Zaman, Anjuman Enqilab-e-Mehdi Suru and Maktab-e-Imam Raza Sankoo and political parties including the Congress and the National Conference.